 Perfect Privacy Review: Quick Expert Summary

-Perfect Privacy has very strong security features, maintains fast speeds on nearby and local servers, works really well in restrictive countries, and allows unlimited connections, but I still think there are better VPNs out there in 2022 like ExpressVPN and Private Internet Access.
+Perfect Privacy is a decent VPN.
+It has very strong security features, maintains fast speeds on nearby and local servers, works really well in restrictive countries, and allows unlimited connections, but I still think there are better VPNs out there in 2023, like ExpressVPN and Private Internet Access.

-In addition to industry-standard security features like 256-bit AES encryption, a kill switch, and a no-logs policy, Perfect Privacy also has:
+In addition to industry-standard security features, Perfect Privacy also has: